Bhanditz/ledger/README.md

 ### Local

-Make sure you have postgres installed AND create the database `opencollective_ledger_dvl` .
+Make sure you have postgres installed AND create the database `opencollective_dvl` .
 You will find all the details ON how to install AND create the necessary permissions ON the [postgres doc](docs/postgres.md).
 After having the database created, run :

 - `npm install`